 w/ Joanne Woodward, James Olson, Estelle Parsons, Kate Harrington, Frank Corsaro, Donald Moffat, Geraldine Fitzgerald, Terry Kiser, Bernard Barrow, Nell Potts

 Margaret Laurence’s A Jest of God a/k/a Rachel, Rachel (1966) is a nervous, introspective novel about a nervous, introspective schoolteacher named Rachel.
-Stern (known for Rebel Without a Cause) adapted Laurence’s novel so that we hear Rachel in hushed voiceover, often doubting herself, or see her neurotic fantasies played out in abruptly inserted shots.
+Stewart Stern (known for Rebel Without a Cause) adapted Laurence’s novel so that we hear Rachel in hushed voiceover, often doubting herself, or see her neurotic fantasies played out in abruptly inserted shots.
 An example of the latter is Rachel stuffing a lethal handful of pills into her mother’s mouth.
-Rachel (Woodward) and her mom, a manipulative widow (Harrington), live together above a funeral parlor run by nice guy Hector (Corsaro).
-After an absorbing subplot concerning Rachel’s fellow teacher, a ‘Jesus freak’ and closeted lesbian named Calla (Parsons), Rachel becomes involved in an awkward yet tender love affair with Nick (Olson).
+Rachel (Joanne Woodward) and her mom, a manipulative widow (Kate Harrington), live together above a funeral parlor run by nice guy Hector (Frank Corsaro).
+After an absorbing subplot concerning Rachel’s fellow teacher, a ‘Jesus freak’ and closeted lesbian named Calla (the great Estelle Parsons), Rachel becomes involved in an awkward yet tender love affair with Nick (James Olson).
 He is also a teacher yet he bucks conventionality with a masculine arrogance she finds both inappropriate and bracing.
 The doomed affair gives way to morbid drama.
 “How can I be out of danger,” she asks him at one point, “if I’m not dead?”
 Newman, Woodward, Parsons and Stern were all nominated for Oscars, proving shortsighted all the major studios that rejected the script.
 As Rex Reed said, “It would take two nose-thumbing, tasteful, anti-Establishment rebels with strong convictions to make a film like Rachel, Rachel.”